 D. Views to and from the Churches of St. Mary’s, St. Botolph’s and St. Dunstan and churchyards

-E. Views to and from the Listed Gilston Park House and Hunsdon House and their gardens
+E. Views of the Listed Gilston Park House and Hunsdon House and their gardens

 F. Open view over Hunsdon Airfield from Acorn Street and Drury Lane and from the airfield towards St Mary’s